Station Gateway – Huddersfield

-Bowman Riley was appointed to provide an interior design concept for an office refurbishment within the Grade II listed Brodericks Building.
-The building is located directly to the North of Millennium Square in central Leeds.
+Bowman Riley provided the interior design on existing office accommodation within the Grade II listed Brodrick Building located directly to the north of Millennium Square in Leeds city centre.

-Built in 1864, the three storey commercial building was designed by Cuthbert Broderick, a leading Victorian architect, who transformed the Leeds city centre with the design of the landmark Town Hall, Corn Exchange and City Museum.
+Built in 1864, the three-storey building was designed by Cuthbert Brodrick, a leading Victorian architect, who transformed Leeds city centre with the design of the Town Hall, Corn Exchange and City Museum.

-Renovated in 1988, the building interior was in need of a full refurbishment of the upper office floors to attract new prospective tenants.
+Renovated in 1988, the building interior needed a full facelift of the upper office floors to attract prospective commercial tenants.